quyhoaItDataScience/prolog_project/README.md

 This is a simple simulation that similar to a deductive reasoning system using one of the learned deductive methods: backtracking.

-&bull; Input: a file contain knowledge base, and user questions.
+&bull; Input: a file contain knowledge base and user questions.

 &bull; Output: a system's answer, inferred from the question on the basis of existing knowledge.